Date(s) - 03/23/2018

 Providence has been quietly undergoing a metamorphosis.
 Affordable and sustainable communities have been challenged by rapidly increasing demand driven in part by Boston’s recent building boom.
 Changing demographic trends coupled with a contemporary shift in how people live and work indicate the need for a wider variety of housing options within the city, while a rich historic fabric has pitted preservationists against profit-driven development.
 The future of housing in this climate, which could be understood as a microcosm for small cities throughout the country, presents numerous challenges.

 Join us for a discussion on the challenges and opportunities for housing that currently face the city of Providence.
-Alex Krieger, GSD Professor of Architecture and Urban Design, former chair of GSD Department of Urban Planning and Design, and principal at NBBJ Architects, will give an update on the state of housing development and policy in the United States today.
+This conversation will include remarks by Alex Krieger, GSD Professor of Architecture and Urban Design and principal at NBBJ Architects, and Nic Retsinas, director emeritus of the Harvard Joint Center for Housing Studies.

 Please join us to reconnect with and meet new friends and to engage in an interesting conversation, while learning more about this exciting new arts & design community.
 Reception to follow.